Robustly Optimal Mechanisms for Selling Multiple Goods: Abstract

 \section{Abstract}

-We study robustly-optimal mechanisms for selling multiple items.
+We study robustly optimal mechanisms for selling multiple items.
 The seller maximizes revenue against a worst-case distribution of a buyer's valuations within a set of distributions, called an ``ambiguity'' set.
-We identify the exact forms of robustly-optimal selling mechanisms and the worst-case distributions when the ambiguity set satisfies a variety of moment conditions on the values of subsets of goods.
-We also identify general properties of the ambiguity set that lead to the robust optimality of partial bundling which includes separate sales and pure bundling as special cases.
+We identify the exact forms of robustly optimal selling mechanisms and the worst-case distributions when the ambiguity set satisfies various moment conditions on the values of subsets of goods.
+The analysis reveals general properties of the ambiguity set that justifies categorical bundling, which includes separate sales and pure bundling as special cases.